dalehenrich/gsApplicationTools/docs/gettingStarted.md

 ```

 ###Gem Server Bash scripts
-The *gem server* bash scripts are designed to control a single *gem server* operating system process, one process for each port in the port.
+The *gem server* bash scripts are designed to control a single *gem server* operating system process, one process for each port in the port list.
+For *gem servers* that are not port-based, resource names are used to differentiate between *gem server* instances.
 The bash scripts are aimed at making it possible to start and stop individual gem servers from a process management tool like [DaemonTools][5] or [Monit][6].

 The scripts are also called from within Smalltalk using `System class>>performOnServer:`.